nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 Thank you for considering your tool for inclusion in the Fisheries Integrated Toolbox (FIT)!
 This guide is designed to assist tool authors with the submission process and accompanies the reviewer checklist.

-Should you find anything requiring clarification or correction, please inform the FIT committee by opening an [issue](https://github.com/nmfs-ost/FIT-onboard-and-update/issues).
+Please inform the FIT committee of any necessary clarifications or corrections by opening an [issue](https://github.com/nmfs-ost/FIT-onboard-and-update/issues).

 ## Meeting the checklist requirements